What is the role of the host?

-There is no bespoke application download required.
+There is no app download required.
 However, the host will need a modern version of Google Chrome or Microsoft Edge browser.
 Internet Explorer is not supported at this time.
 It’s suggested that the host updates their browser before the session starts.

 Does the host need to bring anything to a session?

 Yes.
 The host will need to share their computer screen or a screen from a large monitor in a meeting room.
 They will also need a phone to participate in the experience.